opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/FAQ/FormatChoice.md

 Binary files are more suitable to grids of any size, including large ones, and are easier to subdivide in tiles or chunks of constant size.

-In conclusion GGXF data should be distributed and used in a binary format, but we need a utility to dump header records and small grid extracts in a text format.
+The group decided that GGXF data should be distributed and used in a binary format, but we need a utility to dump header records and small grid extracts in a text format.
 Adopting YAML gives a structure of the text format which may be used in file creation, and for end user human-readable summary.